Skip to main content

 Systems like the NeedleDrop have demonstrated an 87% reduction in sharps injuries in six-year studies, while robotic washline technologies enhance container hygiene and extend the useful life of reusable containment systems.

 The healthcare industry is moving toward mandatory electronic manifesting (e-Manifest) systems that replace paper-based documentation with real-time cloud-based tracking.
-By late 2026, many jurisdictions are expected to require electronic reporting.
+By late 2026, many jurisdictions are expected to require electronic reporting, giving facilities greater visibility into their waste streams and regulators better oversight of disposal pathways.

 Protecting Workers and Patients